-From checking the tires, forks and electrical safety devices to making sure the battery is charged before use, a detailed forklift inspection checklist is key to ensuring the safety of forklift operators, and preventing damage or costly repairs.
+From checking the tires, forks, and electrical safety devices to making sure the battery is charged before use, a detailed preventive maintenance checklist is key to ensuring the safety of forklift operators and preventing damage or costly repairs.

 What must be done daily before using a forklift?

 We’ve created a detailed forklift safety checklist to follow each day, in addition to a monthly and quarterly maintenance checklist, to keep your industrial lift in good condition and ensure it’s safe for use.

 Plus, we’ll explain how you can simplify and streamline your forklift checklists by going digital and using mobile forms instead of paper!